Apoorva Sengupta: Cricket career

-Sengupta's Test appearance came in the middle of a major controversy in Indian cricket.
-Ghulam Ahmed announced his retirement a few days before the Madras Test against the West Indies in 1958-59, and Vijay Manjrekar dropped out due to an injury.
+Sengupta's only Test appearance came in the middle of a major controversy in Indian cricket.
+Ghulam Ahmed announced his retirement a few days before the Madras Test against the West Indies in 1958–59, and Vijay Manjrekar dropped out due to an injury.
 This led to a confusing situation where Jasu Patel, A. G. Kripal Singh, Manohar Hardikar and Sengupta were all considered.
-The captain Polly Umrigar wanted Hardikar but when the President of the BCCI insisted that he pick Patel, Umrigar resigned the night before the match.
+The captain Polly Umrigar wanted Hardikar but he could not catch the last flight from Bombay to Madras.
+Sengupta, originally a standby, was Umrigar's next choice but when R.K.
+Patel, the President of the BCCI, insisted that he pick Jasu Patel, Umrigar resigned the night before the match.
 In the end, Sengupta and Kripal Singh played.
-Sengupta was dismissed for 1 and 8 by Wes Hall and Roy Gilchrist.

-Sengupta was a 'very good allrounder, right hand opening batsman, leg-break and googly bowler and slip field'.
+Sengupta opened the innings as Nari Contractor was unwell.
+He was caught at second slip off a bouncer by Wes Hall for 1.
+In the second innings while making only 8, he played a late cut and a drive off Roy Gilchrist.

 He had made his first-class debut earlier in that season for Services against the West Indian touring team, scoring 32 and 100 not out.
+According to Dicky Rutnagur, he displayed a stern defence and marvellous temperament.
+He scored from deflections, and drives through cover and extra cover but lacked the strength.
+In the second innings, Sengupta struggled to spot the googly of Garfield Sobers.
+He was run out at the bowler's end by Rohan Kanhai.
+After the umpire Bapu Joshi gave Sengupta out, Kanhai withdrew the appeal as he did not have the ball in his hand when he broke the wicket.
+Sengupta completed his hundred in 270 minutes.
+This was one of the only three hundreds that West Indies conceded in the 16 match tour.

 Two months later he took 6 for 32 against Delhi on his first appearance in the Ranji Trophy.
 These two performances had led to his selection for the Test match.
 He continued to play first-class cricket for ten years.
 His only other hundred was 146 not out scored against Bombay in the 1959-60 Ranji Trophy semi-final.